-Ramboll has been appointed by the European Paper Packaging Alliance as technical consultant to conduct a meta-study assessment aiming at identifying, describing, and assessing the additional environmental implications of “take-away services” in Quick Service Restaurants (QSR) regarding single-use and multiple-use food containers.
+EPPA has asked the independent environment expert Ramboll to conduct a meta-study assessment aiming at identifying, describing, and assessing the environmental implications of “take-away services ” in Quick Service Restaurants (QSR) regarding single-use and multiple-use food containers.

-The study took into consideration a number of elements when comparing the environmental impacts of single-use paper packaging and reusable packaging, including the actual number of uses, the return rate, the means of transport, the type of preliminary washing at home and professional washing, the additional packaging required for takeaway services and the potential for improper disposal of single-use and multiple-use items when delivered.
+The meta-analysis concluded that the main hotspots when comparing the environmental impacts of single-use paper packaging and reusable packaging, are the actual number of uses, the return rate, the means of transport, the type of preliminary washing at home and professional washing, the additional packaging required for takeaway services related to theft and improper disposal.